moiseevigor/moiseevigor.github.io/_appendices/2026-05-01-geometry-of-seeing-A1-lie-groups.md

 $$\Phi^Y_{-\varepsilon} \circ \Phi^X_{-\varepsilon} \circ \Phi^Y_{\varepsilon}
    \circ \Phi^X_{\varepsilon}\,(g) \;=\; g + \varepsilon^2 [X, Y]_g + O(\varepsilon^3).$$

-For the V1 cortex this is the four-step manoeuvre Part 1 §3.4 illustrated: two hops of "slide along your orientation" interleaved with two hops of "rotate the orientation" produce a sideways nudge of order $\varepsilon^2$.
+For the primary visual cortex (V1) this is the four-step manoeuvre Part 1 §3.4 illustrated: two hops of "slide along your orientation" interleaved with two hops of "rotate the orientation" produce a sideways nudge of order $\varepsilon^2$.
 The Lie bracket is exactly the leading coefficient of that nudge.